 Mrs. Steenman told me that a bi-racial child developed and expressed hatred for his white half and thereby his white ancestry.
 His father documented this trauma in a letter to the School Board on March 23rd.
 At least one other child is in therapy.
 She is suicidal and believes that her grandparents should be killed for white transgressions in the remote past.

-When Dan Cash, a Williamson County School Board member, held a townhall meeting, he brought a long list of books in the curriculum that he found issue with.
+When Dan Cash, a Williamson County School Board member, held a town hall meeting, he brought a long list of books in the curriculum that he found issues with.
 Two hundred and fifty parents attended.
 When he finished his presentation, he turned the microphone over to parents.
 Mrs. Steenman says, "Parent after parent came to the microphone" with concerns about dark, age-inappropriate curricula and children troubled by the "dark" curricula.

 A small child in therapy?
 White hatred, white shame so deep it turns children against themselves and their parents and grandparents?
 And yet white hatred and white shame, and black or brown inferiority, like white supremacy, are anachronisms and unrealities today unless they are formed in young children and adults by imagery and rhetoric that shape a deeply destructive race consciousness.